react-native-simple-router-community/react-native-simple-router/README.md

 - `firstRoute` (required): A React class corresponding to the first page of your navigation
 - `headerStyle`: Apply a StyleSheet to the navigation bar.
 You'll probably want to change the backgroundColor for example.
 - `titleStyle`: Apply a StyleSheet to the navigation bar titles.
 Useful for changing the font or text color.
+- `bgStyle` Apply a StyleSheet to the background of all routes.
+- `statusBarColor`: Specify the string `black` if you want the statusbar to be dark in color, or leave unspecified for a `light-content` style.
+Refer to StatusBarIOS for details.
 - `borderBottomWidth`: Apply a bottom border to your navbar.
 - `borderColor`: Apply a border color to your bottom border.
 - `backButtonComponent`: By default, the navigation bar will display a simple "Back" text for the back button.
 To change this, you can specify your own backButton component (like in the Twitter app).